tttapa/ARM-NEON-Compositor/README.md

 Uses NEON SIMD instructions to overlay a foreground image with an alpha channel (transparency) over a background image really quickly.

+For small images, it is up to **3.5 times faster** than an implementation without NEON intrinsics, and for really large images, it is around 1.4 times faster.

 ## Documentation

 [**Documentation**](https://tttapa.github.io/ARM-NEON-Compositor/Doxygen/index.html)

 The [**modules**](https://tttapa.github.io/ARM-NEON-Compositor/Doxygen/modules.html)
 page is the best place to start.
+The main function is [`overlay_alpha_stride`](https://tttapa.github.io/ARM-NEON-Compositor/Doxygen/d6/d96/group__overlay__alpha.html#ga1f0ae30bcf7b623123eff96cf2a40525).

 You can find more in-depth explanations of the NEON intrinsics used by this library here: [**Raspberry-Pi/NEON**](https://tttapa.github.io/Pages/Raspberry-Pi/NEON/index.html).